tkeffer/weewx-brultech/README.md

     ![Restart Module](images/restart_module.png)

-    The monitor will reboot and be ready to receive commands from the driver
+The monitor will reboot and be ready to receive commands from the driver.

-That's it!
+That's it for the monitor.
+Next step is to configure WeeWX.

 ## Manually configuring WeeWX

+Unfortunately, at this point, there is no automatic installer for weepwr.
+Instead, you will have to manually configure WeeWX.

 ### Copy files
 Put the files `brultech.py` and `gem_schema.py` in the `user` subdirectory.
 Typically,